Foxconn, Wisconsin reach new deal on scaled back facility - WTMJ

 Then-President Donald Trump heralded the original deal as a sign of a revitalized American manufacturing economy, calling the envisioned plant “transformational” and the “eighth wonder of the world.”
 He traveled to Wisconsin in 2018 for the ground breaking ceremony.

 But Foxconn, best known for making Apple iPhones, has continually scaled back its plans for the site and missed employment targets that would trigger state tax credits.
-The company employed 281 people in 2019 in Wisconsin, according to the state economic development agency.
+The state told Foxconn last year that it would not award it tax credits because the company had made substantial changes in its manufacturing plans and was out of compliance with the tax credit agreement.
+Foxconn employed 281 people in 2019 in Wisconsin, according to the state economic development agency.

 David Callender, a spokesman for the Wisconsin Economic Development Corp., said the agency does not comment on its discussions with companies “unless and until action has been taken by the board.”